mvvik/CalC-simple-buffer/README.md

 ******************************************************************************
 ### Compilation

-NOTE: you can find all platform-specific definitions in the short header file called **PlatformSpecific.h**, contained within the source folder.

 ##### 1) Windows:

 Use MSDN Visual Studio to compile the code.
 The Visual Studio "Project" file **CalC.vcxproj** contains all the necessary dependencies (it resides within the source folder).
 Alternatively, you can install the Linux emulator [cygwin](http://www.cygwin.com") on your Windows machine, and follow the UNIX installation instructions below.